Ricky30feb/Shopping-Cart/README.md

 ### How It Works
 1. **Frontend**: Hosted statically on GitHub Pages
 2. **Backend**: Runs locally on user's machine (`localhost:8080`)
+3. **Auto-Seeding**: Database automatically populated with 25 products and test user on startup
-3. **API Communication**: Frontend makes AJAX requests to local backend
+4. **API Communication**: Frontend makes AJAX requests to local backend
-4. **Security**: JWT tokens for authentication, bcrypt for password hashing
+5. **Security**: JWT tokens for authentication, bcrypt for password hashing
+6. **Smart Database**: Uses `FirstOrCreate` to avoid duplicating data on restarts

 ## Environment Configuration